 Qualified, dedicated nursing professionals enjoy stable salaries and constantly increasing employment opportunities.
-For busy students, online nursing degrees in Mississippi allow students to complete coursework at their own pace and according to their schedule.
+For busy students, online nursing degrees in Mississippi allow them to complete coursework at their own pace.

-Registered nurses earn a median annual salary of $68,450, and the Bureau of Labor Statistics projects a 14% job growth by 2024.
+Registered nurses earn a median annual salary of $70,000, and the Bureau of Labor Statistics (BLS) projects a 15% job growth between 2016 and 2026.
 A bachelor's degree in nursing involves a comprehensive healthcare education and leads to licensure as a registered nurse.
 BSN programs expose students to different specialties, including prenatal, intensive care, and psychiatric nursing.